 There's also a restaurant if you're not in the mood for cooking (you are on vacation!) serving a variety of seafood and sandwiches, as well as dessert.

 Part of the reason is that Trio has such a great appetizer menu.

 I've said before that I could live on appetizers, and their Charcuterie Board is to die for, filled with a selection of cured meats.
-There's also a cheese board.
+There's also a cheeseboard.

 Try the Rosé flight.
 It pairs perfectly with the Pear & Beet Salad of fresh red pears, roasted beets, fennel, and topped with Humboldt Fog goat cheese, toasted pistachios, and their honey poppyseed vinaigrette.

 The onion dip is also so wonderful, but don't ask for the recipe.
 They aren't sharing.
 Sorry!

 Take a walk around the retail store and you're sure to find ingredients you haven't seen before.
 If you find something that will help you recreate that onion dip, please let me know!

 They've studied crystals and evaporation methods from the Caribbean to the Pacific, and back to the Atlantic Ocean.

 Finally settling on Hatteras Island, they now produce a clean mineral-rich ocean salt.
-Take a tour and see for yourself the solar oven process they've created, using 550 feet of pipe to get the salt water.
+Take a tour and see for yourself the solar oven process they've created, using 550 feet of pipe to get the saltwater.
 It's amazing to see!